elibirger/fabric-server-query/README.markdown

 setup/installation
 ------------------
-- execute (to download buildout and fabric) make
+- execute (to download buildout and fabric).
 (To make buildout compatible with latest OSX I needed to patch it.
 Makefile automatically patch it.
 Unfortunately it's not deeply tested on other systems.
 So in case of buildout issues just remove patching from Makefile)

+	make

 - edit hosts file

 	vi hosts

 usage
 -----
-full run:
+- full run

 	./bin/fab all summary

-help:
+- help

 	./bin/fab -l

-example short run:
+- example short run:

 	./bin/fab ping ps vmstat summary